-Riverside Meal and Rest Breaks Lawyer
+Riverside Meal and Rest Breaks Attorney

 Whether or not you’re given rest and meal breaks depends on where you’re employed.
 This is because federal laws do not require employers to provide breaks, meaning the decision is ultimately up to your state or your employer.
 In California, however, the state’s meticulous employment laws grant workers the ability to take meal and rest breaks after a certain amount of hours have been worked.
 When an employer fails to meet California’s requirements for employee breaks, they are violating state law and their workers’ rights.
 Talk to Ferraro Vega Employment Lawyers to hold your Riverside, CA employer accountable for break violations.